We can all use extra love on Valentine’s Day. With this white chocolate & raspberry swirl cheesecake, you’ll make every heart beat fast.

-This is year’s Valentine’s Day we can all use extra love and sweets.
-With this white chocolate & raspberry swirl cheesecake you will make every heart beat faster.
-The creamy white chocolate batter taste absolutely like heaven and the raspberry sauce is adding the right amount of freshness.
-Raspberry and white chocolate make an amazing combination, which is why we use it a lot in our sweet recipes.
+The creamy white chocolate batter tastes absolutely like heaven and the raspberry sauce is adding the right amount of freshness.
+Raspberry and white chocolate make an amazing combination, which is why we use them a lot in our sweet recipes.
 If you’re also a big fan of both, you should try out our white chocolate raspberry & pistachio tiramisu.
 It could also work as a lovely Valentine’s dessert!

 Happy Valentine’s Day!